KEN8900/My_UVM_Projects/README.md

 - EDA used for simulation testbench: Synopsys VCS with DVE and Synopsys Verdi

-- EDA expected for FPV: Synopsys VC Formal or Cadence JasperGold (I do not have access to them now so just expected)
+- EDA used for FPV: Synopsys VC Formal or Cadence JasperGold

 - EDA used for UVM: Synopsys VCS with DVE and Synopsys Verdi